Coltaho/Autosplitters/MegaMan11/README.md

 ## Features

-*Currently does NOT split for Wily 3 (refights)* Work in progress
 - Automatically start the timer when you start a run.
 Timer starts after selecting a difficulty
-- Automatically split either on boss kill OR 16.5 seconds later on teleport (currently not exact)
+- Automatically split either on boss kill OR 16.5 seconds later on teleport (currently a set timer)
+- Automatically split when teleporting out of Wily 3 (Refights) after killing all 8 Robos
-- Automatically reset when "START" is selected on the main menu if the timer is already running
+- Automatically reset when IGT is 0 (You are in the main menu)

 ## Installation